 Though Dallas may be known for its corporate giants like Bank of America and American Airlines, it is not far behind in the technology field.
 Dallas has made up to the top hi-tech cities in the country according to Forbes because of the lower cost of living and higher job creation rates.
 More than 134,000 tech jobs were rolled out in the past 12 months by the Dallas-based companies which show that the tech future is very much bright in Dallas.
 Software development Engineers and Java Developers are the jobs that are high in demand in Dallas and there are chances that the number of IT jobs will increase by 10% in just five years and with a median salary of $93,098, the future of IT is bright in the “Big D”.

 7) Atlanta, Georgia:

 Atlanta is best known as “Atlanta Tech Village” which is among the top 5 largest tech hubs of the United States of America.
 Apart from being tech-friendly, the region is also entrepreneur-friendly, a win-win combination for startups.
 Fresh talent from top-notch institutes like Georgia Tech, Emory University, and Morehouse College is coming in the flourishing Atlanta tech ecosystem and strengthening it.
-The abundance of talent, low cost of labor and amicable business environment is strengthening Atlanta as a tech hub.
-Highly demand fields in Atlanta are Software Development, Java Development, and Data Analysis and there are chances of a 7% increase in their jobs in just five years.
+The abundance of talent, low cost of labor and amicable business environment is strengthening Atlanta as the best tech city in us.
+Highly demanded fields in Atlanta are Software Development, Java Development, and Data Analysis and there are chances of a 7% increase in their jobs in just five years.
 Diverse tech ecosystems, entrepreneurs from diverse backgrounds (who’re reinvesting into the community) and low cost of living are aiding in the growth of Atlanta as an IT hub.